 Financial Aid and Scholarships

-The School of Music administers merit-based scholarships.
+The School of Music offers merit-based scholarships.
 All applicants are automatically considered for scholarships.
 Decisions about scholarships are generally made by April 1st.
-Official award letters are sent via mail and are not given verbally.

-For additional financial aid and scholarship information you should look into the Honors college. http://www.indiana.edu/~iubhonor/.
+Additional financial aid and scholarship information is available fro the Office of Scholarships.
+You should look into the Honors college. http://www.indiana.edu/~iubhonor/.
 Students from Indiana who are high academic achievers may apply for the Wells Scholar program: http://www.indiana.edu/~wsp/. and the Hudson and Holland Scholars program for minority applicants: http://www.indiana.edu/~hhsp/.